 In this connection thread model, there are as many threads as there are clients currently connected, which has some disadvantages when server workload must scale to handle large numbers of connections.
 For example, thread creation and disposal becomes expensive.
 Also, each thread requires server and kernel resources, such as stack space.
 To accommodate a large number of simultaneous connections, the stack size per thread must be kept small, leading to a situation where it is either too small or the server consumes large amounts of memory.
 Exhaustion of other resources can occur as well, and scheduling overhead can become significant.

-The thread cache has a size determined by the
+The thread cache size is determined by the

-thread to be set up for each new connection and disposed of
+to be set up for each new connection and disposed of when the